- Application Requirements for All Graduate Programs

-- A bachelor’s degree from an accredited college or university or appropriately-evaluated credentials for non-U.S. schools.
+- A bachelor’s degree from an accredited college or university or appropriately evaluated credentials from non-U.S. schools.

-- Satisfactory academic standing as an undergraduate or in a post-baccalaureate program.
+- Satisfactory academic standing in an undergraduate or post-baccalaureate program.

 - Approval of the academic department in which the graduate student will major.